 The Floor is Jelly is an indie platformer developed by Ian Snyder, with sound by Disasterpeace (known for his work on Fez), and was released on the PC and Mac on January 30, 2014.
 It was a finalist in IGF 2012.The Floor is Jelly plays like a typical platformer, where you must guide your character through each level to an exit.
 What sets this game apart from the others is the fact that the whole world bounces and wobbles like jelly as you traverse through it.The game has a website here, and its own development blog here.
-You can watch the launch trailer here.The game is available for purchase from the Humble Store.
+You can watch the launch trailer here.The game is available for purchase from the Humble Store and Steam.

 Ambiguously Human: The protagonist.
 It's not established if it's actually human, although it's hinted at in the IGF 2012 trailer, as seen in the quote at the top of the page, as well as the presence of furnished houses in the world.

 Antepiece: There's no in-game tutorials, so first time players may have trouble getting used to the bouncy jelly physics of the game world.
 Four screens into the game, a jumping frog shows the player how to bounce high by timing their jumps.

 Artistic License - Physics: Furniture would not remain bolted to the floor when the houses they're inside starts wobbling back and forth.

 Author Appeal: Ian Snyder, the developer, is a big fan of FJORDS, another indie developed game.
 The terminals found inside houses have an OS resembling those in FJORDS, and one of the achievements in the Steam version is titled "U KNO WUT I LUV", with the achievement icon using graphics from that game rather than from The Floor is Jelly like the other achievement icons.